-Two red-brick apartment properties nestled among the private residences on Grand Street were once Whittier House, a settlement house founded by Cornelia Foster Bradford during the Progressive Era.
-Modeled closely on Chicago's Hull House settlement, it served the immigrant poor of Jersey City from its beginnings in December 1893 through the Great Depression.
+Two red-brick apartment properties, among the private residences on Grand Street, were once Whittier House, a social settlement house founded by Cornelia Foster Bradford during the Progressive Era.
+Modeled closely on Chicago's Hull House social settlement, it served the immigrant poor of Jersey City from its beginnings in December 1893 through the Great Depression.
 The Boys and Girls Club of Jersey City traces its origins in part to Whittier House.

 The minister, Dr. John L. Scudder, pastor of the People's Palace on Grand Street in the Paulus Hook section (formerly the Old Tabernacle at Henderson and York Streets and later the First Congregational Church at Bergen Avenue and Boyd Street) permitted Bradford the use of the gymnasium and clubrooms in the basement to start the settlement.
 Bradford raised money and incorporated her settlement with the assistance of her brother, Armory H. Bradford, a minister in Montclair, NJ.
 She then moved to 174 Grand Street in 1894, naming the settlement after the poet and her friend John Greenleaf Whittier.
 The motto for the settlement is a quotation from one of his poems: "He serves thee best who loveth most/ His brothers and Thy own."